Franklinliu/SpCon-Artifact/README.md

    # please verify if the docker can work as well by running the docker image for permission bug detection.
    docker run --rm spcon-artifact:latest spcon --eth_contract 0x2Ef27BF41236bD859a95209e17a43Fbd26851f92
    ```
-2. Running this artifact on the local machine
+- Running this artifact on the local machine.
+(This way works well on Ubuntu 20.04 and Python 3.8.2.)
    ```bash
    # install all the dependencies of the artifact
    bash ./localbuild.sh